I had the displeasure of having a glue stain on a seat cushion and now enjoy helping others solve stain-related issues.

 2. Soften the Glue (Highly Recommended if You Have Soldering Iron)

 One person used an interesting method that seemed to work well.
 They softened the glue by placing a cloth over the stain and applying a soldering iron on top.
 Apparently, the glue softened up so much that they simply picked it up with a screwdriver after.
-I later tried it myself and can honestly say that if you are careful with the soldering iron, you can clean a significant portion of the glue.
+I later tried it myself and can honestly say that if you are careful with the soldering iron, you can clean a significant portion of the adhesive.
 See how they did it below!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.